Volume (thermodynamics)

 In thermodynamics, the volume of a system is an important extensive parameter for describing its thermodynamic state.
-The specific volume, an intensive property, is the system's volume per unit of mass.
+The specific volume, an intensive property, is the system's volume per unit mass.
 Volume is a function of state and is interdependent with other thermodynamic properties such as pressure and temperature.
 For example, volume is related to the pressure and temperature of an ideal gas by the ideal gas law.

-The physical volume of a system may or may not coincide with a control volume used to analyze the system.
+The physical region covered by a system may or may not coincide with a control volume used to analyze the system.

 Overview

 The volume of a thermodynamic system typically refers to the volume of the working fluid, such as, for example, the fluid within a piston.
 Changes to this volume may be made through an application of work, or may be used to produce work.
 An isochoric process however operates at a constant-volume, thus no work can be produced.
 Many other thermodynamic processes will result in a change in volume.
 A polytropic process, in particular, causes changes to the system so that the quantity $pV^n$ is constant (where $p$ is pressure, $V$ is volume, and $n$ is the polytropic index, a constant).
 Note that for specific polytropic indexes, a polytropic process will be equivalent to a constant-property process.
 For instance, for very large values of $n$ approaching infinity, the process becomes constant-volume.

 Gases are compressible, thus their volumes (and specific volumes) may be subject to change during thermodynamic processes.
 Liquids, however, are nearly incompressible, thus their volumes can be often taken as constant.
 In general, compressibility is defined as the relative volume change of a fluid or solid as a response to a pressure, and may be determined for substances in any phase.
 Similarly, thermal expansion is the tendency of matter to change in volume in response to a change in temperature.

 Many thermodynamic cycles are made up of varying processes, some which maintain a constant volume and some which do not.
 A vapor-compression refrigeration cycle, for example, follows a sequence where the refrigerant fluid transitions between the liquid and vapor states of matter.

 Typical units for volume are $\mathrm{m^3}$ (cubic meters), $\mathrm{l}$ (liters), and $\mathrm{ft}^3$ (cubic feet).